 People with tonsil stones may not know what they are.
-Tonsil stones can become a home for bacteria and often have an unpleasant smell.
+Tonsil stones can become a home for bacteria and may have an unpleasant smell.

 The tonsils are two small mounds of tissue that lie at the back of the throat, one on either side.